embtool/options/README.md

     with similar definitions.
   - Avoid missing some definition.
 - Simple file format, easy to edit, review and source control:
-  - Characterizations are defined in two CSV files.
+  - Characterizations are defined in two YAML files.
-  - CSVs are simple text files that can be diffed, reviewed, and source controlled.
+  - YAMLs are simple text files that can be diffed, reviewed, and source controlled.
-  - CSVs can be opened and edited on Excel, LibreOffice Calc, or any text editor.
 - Flexible:
   - Default declaration and definitions.
   - Customize declaration and definitions every option.